EndlessATC/Airports/final/AS/JPN/RJTT_readme.md

 - 16L/34R (RWY C)
 - 05/23 (RWY D)

-A few different configurations are used in real operations, but only two are available in this version of RJTT ACA:
+A few different configurations are used in real operations; four are available in this version of RJTT ACA:

 -	Landing 34L/34R, departing 34R/05